sbb-design-systems/lyne-components/src/components/lead-container/readme.md

 The `sbb-lead-container` can be used for product pages to display a lead image and following content.

 Please note that the gaps between elements inside the unnamed slot (main content) need to be controlled by the consumer.
+However, consumers can use the predefined classes (`sbb-lead-container-lead-spacing` and `sbb-lead-container-lead-text`) to achieve a correct spacing.

 As per design rules, the spacings are defined as following:

 ```html